Pauwlo/Bro/Install/README.md

 Format the drive you want to install Windows on.
 Remove recovery partitions if you know what you're doing.

-Install Windows 10.
+Install Windows.
 Your computer will restart and show you the OOBE.

 Select region and keyboard layout(s).